Why Microservices are Important

 Always create a separate build for each microservice so it can pull component files at appropriate requisition levels.
 While your microservices may end up pulling in similar file sets at different revision levels, it ensures that introducing new microservices is easy and doesn’t jeopardize the larger system.

-Camunda Platform and its workflow engine has complete visibility into all microservices, allowing it to manage and report on business processes effectively.
+Camunda and its workflow engine has complete visibility into all microservices, allowing it to manage and report on business processes effectively.
 Some businesses take things a step further, implementing many decentralized workflow engines across microservices, enhancing their development teams’ autonomy.

 There are many benefits to using a workflow engine to manage microservices: